Analysis | Can Elon Musk Tweet That? The SEC May Have an Opinion

-Tesla Inc. founder and Chief Executive Officer Elon Musk roiled trading and sowed confusion about his future plans after tweeting that he’s considering taking the company private at $420 a share.
-The electric-carmaker’s stock soared after the tweet, closing 11 percent higher on August 7 after a mid-session trading halt.
-Some investors wondered if he meant it as a joke -- he did not.
-Others asked whether he might have violated the U.S. Securities and Exchange Commission’s fair-disclosure rules by tweeting out material information, sending securities lawyers scurrying to learn about an obscure SEC decision known as the Reed Hastings Rule.
+Tesla Inc. founder and Chief Executive Officer Elon Musk is facing a U.S. Securities and Exchange Commission inquiry into his bombshell tweet that he’s considering taking the company private.
+The regulator is likely honing in on his claim -- which Musk tried to clarify in a Monday blog post -- that he’d already secured funding for a potential buyout.
+Since the electric-car maker’s stock jumped after the Aug.
+7 tweet, the SEC will probably want to know whether Musk was being accurate in claiming he had financing.
+If not, his assertion could amount to a form of market manipulation.
+Some investors who were caught offguard by the tweet have also questioned whether Musk might have violated the SEC’s fair-disclosure rules by releasing material information in an unconventional way.
+That sent securities lawyers scurrying to learn more about an obscure SEC decision known as the Reed Hastings Rule.

 In his initial tweet, Musk wrote: “Am considering taking Tesla private at $420.
 Funding secured.”
 It came as shares were already surging on news that Saudi Arabia’s sovereign wealth fund had built a roughly $2 billion stake in the company over the past few months.
 He followed that up with additional details in a series of replies to questions and other statements.
 The next day, Tesla’s directors said they knew about Musk’s plans days before he took to Twitter.